Quick Links

 Can you automate the conversion of requisition to purchase orders?
 If so, you don’t have to manually convert every requisition into a purchase order.

-To summarize, the purchase requisition process has three main steps:
+To recap, here’s the typical purchase requisition process flow:

-3. Send the purchase order to the vendor.
+3. Convert it into a purchase order and send to the vendor

 Automating Your Purchase Requisition System With Procurement Software